jacobobryant/biff/docs/02-reference/11-security.md

       [:p "Signed in: " (some? user)]
       [:p "Email: " (:user/email user)]]]))

-(def plugin
+(def module
   {:routes [["/whoami" {:get whoami}]]})
 ```

-See the [`authentication-plugin` API docs](https://biffweb.com/docs/api/authentication/) for full details.
+See the [`authentication-module` API docs](https://biffweb.com/docs/api/authentication/) for full details.

-If you need to modify the plugin beyond what the configuration options allow,
+If you need to modify the module beyond what the configuration options allow,
 you can copy
 [the source code](https://github.com/jacobobryant/biff/blob/master/src/com/biffweb/impl/auth.clj)
 into your project or replace it altogether.

-Your `secrets.env` file contains two secrets which are used to encrypt/sign
+Your `config.env` file contains two secrets which are used to encrypt/sign
 your session cookies and JWTs, respectively.
 If you want to rotate the secrets,
-you can generate new values by running the `bb generate-secrets` command.
+you can generate new values by running `clj -M:dev generate-secrets`.

 ## Authorization